romanking98/RPISEC-MBE-Challenges/README.md

 pop jmp/ret takes 2-3 bytes only.
 That's amazing.
 So, we only need to write the addresses we should jmp to

+Here is how the stack would look like:

+index 109 : 0xbffff23c --> jmp to start of shellcode
+      110 : 0xbffff248 --> Memory jumps
+      111 : GARBAGE
+      112 : 0xbffff254
+      113 : 0xbffff260

 Here are my assembly instructions for the same :